 - Free meals program;

 - Referrals to numerous community resources.

-Please print, complete and return the attached, Confidential Intake Form to Roseanne Hartness or your schools secretary or complete the fillable Confidential Intake Form online and submit through email.
-For a hard copy of the referral form, questions or assistance with competing referrals please contact Rosanne Hartness.
+Please print, complete and return the Confidential Intake Form to Roseanne Hartness or your schools secretary or complete the online fillable form below and submit by email.
+For a hard copy of the referral form, questions or assistance with completing referrals please contact Roseanne Hartness.